ll-dev-team/thelocalworkflow/tools/io2s_stable/io2s.md

 ```
 3. You'll also need to install dependencies: `npm install --save` if you didn't already have thelocalworkflow up and running.

 ## Step 2: Make the JSON
 The io2s script requires two inputs.
-First, is the json file with the timecode and camera angle information for the segments.
+First, is the json file with the timecode and camera angle information for the segment.
 You'll have received a spreadsheet of some sort from the students with this information.
 In order to create properly formatted json from it, start a new sheet with a header row that looks like this:

 ![image][io2s sheet]
 [io2s sheet]: